Buchenwald Resistance

 The Buchenwald Resistance was a resistance group of prisoners at Buchenwald concentration camp.
-It involved Communists, Social Democrats, and people affiliated with other political parties, unaffiliated people, and both Jews and Christians.
+It involved Communists, Social Democrats, and people affiliated with other political parties, unaffiliated people, Christians, Jews, and Muslims.
 Because Buchenwald prisoners came from a number of countries, the Resistance was also international.
 Members tried to sabotage Nazi efforts where they could, worked to save the lives of child inmates, and in the last days of the camp, with many Nazis fleeing the approaching allied troops, tried to gain control of the camp itself.
 After liberation, the prisoners documented their experiences on paper and formed an international committee to look after the welfare of survivors.

 Forms of resistance

 Certain administrative duties in the concentration camps were given by the SS to "prisoner functionaries".
 Originally, these tasks were assigned to criminal prisoners, but after 1939, political prisoners began to displace the criminal prisoners, though criminals were preferred by the SS.
 Political prisoners took over important positions as "prisoner functionaries" until liberation.
 The criminal functionaries were known for their brutality, which they used in order to impress the SS guards and improve their own lot.
 They were hated by other prisoners, who were eventually able to bring them down by uncovering evidence of theft from camp warehouses.